chisness/chisness.github.io/_posts/2020-09-21-monte-carlo-rl-and-blackjack.md

 ![](../assets/blackjack_figures/optimalstrategynoace_dd.png)
 ![](../assets/blackjack_figures/optimalstrategyace_dd.png)

 We can compare these to optimal strategy charts from [The Wizard of Odds](https://wizardofodds.com/games/blackjack/strategy/4-decks/).
 On these figures, S is for stick and H is for hit.
 Dh and Ds mean double if allowed, otherwise hit or stand, respectively.
 Rh is for surrender, which means folding the hand and losing only half of the bet, and when surrender isn't allowed, then hit.
-To simplify, we don't allow surrender or split, which is when you can convert a pair (e.g. 3-3) to two separate hands and double the total bet to have a single bet unit on each of those hands (Wizard of Odds has a separate chart for the splits that we omit here).
+To simplify, we don't allow surrender or split (Wizard of Odds has a separate chart for the splits that we omit here).
 The upper part is for "hard" hands, which means no usable Ace and the lower part is for "soft" hands, which have a usable Ace.

 ![](../assets/blackjack_figures/wizodds.png)

-There are a few discrepencies like standing with 16 when the dealer has an 8/9/Ten in the Monte Carlo no usable Ace charts and standing on 18 vs. a dealer 8 and Ten in the usable Ace charts.
-These are likely very slightly in favor of the strategy shown on the Wizard of Odds chart and with more simulations would come to the same result.
+There are a few discrepencies between our result and these charts (which are correct) like standing with 16 when the dealer has an 8/9/Ten in the Monte Carlo no usable Ace charts and standing on 18 vs. a dealer 8 and Ten in the usable Ace charts.
+These are likely very slightly in favor of the strategy shown on the Wizard of Odds chart and with more Monte Carlo simulations would come to the same result.

 And for the value functions, we have: